SelassieEsiape/SeptemberProject/tests/README.md

 Press Enter to kill ALL Docker containers
 ```

-You can then use the test_hosts.ini as an inventory list and show_users.yml to list non-system users using ansible.
+You can then use the test_hosts.ini as an inventory list and show_users.yml to list all users using ansible or you can change all non-system user passwords to a predefined value.

 When you're done, you can press enter to kill all running docker containers
 ```